Saurabh504/JS-iterview-Questions/README.md

 # JS-iterview-Questions
-this repo consist of important js questions.
+this repo consist of important java script questions.